 Endless research shows that exercise is beneficial for your sleep, mood and general wellbeing, as well as reducing stress and anxiety.
 If you need help starting an exercise routine, we've got you covered right here.

 Staying active is just one part of the equation when it comes to wellbeing.
 Your diet and lifestyle is an important part as well.
-Maintaining a healthy diet, cutting back on alcohol and other drugs, getting a good night's sleep, and regular checkups with the doctor can all help.
-If you need help on getting a healthy diet going, head over here.
+Maintaining a healthy diet, cutting back on alcohol and non-prescription drugs, getting a good night's sleep, and regular checkups with the doctor can all help.
+If you need help to kickstart a healthy diet, head over here.

 Limit your media consumption